Python Source

 One of pythonModule/functionPath

 Module and function reference (e.g., sources.get_customer_cdf).
-The module must be in the src/extensions/ directory.
+The module must be in the src/python/ directory.

 functionPath